-London Liverpool Street now London King's Cross to the right
+London Liverpool Street now to London King's Cross to the right.

 King's Lynn Junction.

-You can see on this map thanks to the National library of Scotland the Hunstanton & Dereham & also the London line.
+Thanks to the National Library of Scotland, you can see the Hunstanton & Dereham & also the London line on this map.

-To the left the docks freight line can also be seen here going off to the North end of lynn to the Docks.
+To the left, the docks freight line can also be seen going off to the North end of King's Lynn.

-National library of Scotland maps Past & Present video of Kings Lynn Junction.
+King's Lynn Past & Present video of King's Lynn Junction.